 Open shelving may be an even better option.
 There are plenty of ways to make open shelving stylish with accent pieces and attractive baskets.
 Just be certain there is nothing blocking access.
 For example, open shelving over the toilet only may be tough to reach.

-Contact the licensed and bonded contractors at Advanced Builders & Contractors for complete bathroom remodeling in Los Angeles, CA.
+Contact the licensed and insured contractors at Advanced Builders & Contractors for complete bathroom remodeling in Los Angeles, CA.